telerik/fiddler-jam-docs/introduction.md

 ---
 title: Introduction
-description: Fiddler Jam is a network troubleshooting solution for capturing, recording and collaboration on HTTP/HTTPS browser issues.
+description: Fiddler Jam is a network troubleshooting solution for capturing, recording, and collaboration on HTTP/HTTPS browser issues.
 slug: introduction
 publish: true
 position: 0